liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

- ![note](../../images/tip-pen-paper.png)**Note:** You're only required to configure a repository server if you're installing downloaded Liferay CE/EE artifacts from a zip file or if you want to share artifacts (e.g., Liferay artifacts and/or your plugins) with others.
+ ![note](../../images/tip-pen-paper.png)**Note:** You're only required to configure a repository server if you're installing downloaded Liferay CE/EE artifacts from a ZIP file or if you want to share artifacts (e.g., Liferay artifacts and/or your plugins) with others.
 If you are automatically installing Liferay CE artifacts from the Central Repository and are not interested in sharing artifacts, you don't need a repository server specified in your Maven